inesreisx/inesreisx/README.md

 <h3>Hi!
 I'm Inês</h3>
 My goal is to work towards holistic product solutions that will bring users joy while creating long-term business value.<br>
+Be either at work, in personal projects, or my daily routine, I find happiness in improving processes and building opportunities for growth.
 You can find me around the web @inesreisx or visit my digital garden at <a href="https://inesreisx.com/" target="_blank">inesreisx.com</a>

 <h4>I'm familiar with:</h4>
 <p dir="auto">